 Digital photography can be altered and manipulated in software to make them resemble traditional art forms.
 Many companies have software which is used for digitally altering photographs, but generally speaking, Adobe Photoshop is known to be the best in the industry.
 With Photoshop, photos can be instantly converted to works of art by simply selecting the effect you desire.

 Lens Reflex Camera

-Consider purchasing a dSLR in order to take professional style photos.
+If you want to become a serious photographer, you need a dSLR.
 A DSLR is a single-lens reflex camera that is digital.
 These cameras are superior when it comes to viewing your subject just as the image is shot.
 For larger images and more detailed photographs, a full frame digital single lens reflex camera is the best choice.

 Perhaps the best way to get high quality photos is to take a lot of pictures, so it’s important that your camera has a big memory card.
 If you have a memory card with a large storage space, your card can hold a lot of photos.
 A large card will also allow you to use RAW format so you can take advantage of the additional flexibility it offers.

 Find the right subject that will create an interesting photograph.
 A good subject is needed no matter the level of your equipment or your skills at picture composition.
 Look for inspirational people, places and things, or enlist the help of a model who will pose for you.

 You will have a better picture if your subject is off-center a little.
 Pre-focus your camera, and move a little to one side.
 Centering is generally expected and not that interesting in a photo.
 To add interest to the shot, simply place the subject anywhere but dead center in the viewfinder!